fuerbringer/fuerbringer.info/pages/contact.md

 # Contact me

-I can be best reached at by emai.
+I can be best reached at by email.
 Send a message to *severin* at this domain.